corda/corda-docs-portal/content/en/tools/flow-management-console/fmc-index.md

 The Flow management console allows you to see the state of the flows running on a node and perform some operations on them.

-Read the full documentation about the Flow management console [here](../../../en/platform/corda/4.8/enterprise/node/node-flow-management-console.md).
+Read the full documentation about the [Flow management console](../../../en/platform/corda/4.8/enterprise/node/node-flow-management-console.md).